NASA-IMPACT/veda-ingest-ui/README.md

 const branchName = `feat/${collectionName}`;
 ```

-All API calls require users to be authenticated via AWS Cognito.
+All API calls require users to be authenticated via keycloak.
 The API then obtains a github token and makes the desired calls with the github token.

 Users are allowed to edit open PRs that are modifying json files in the standard filepath for each ingestion type.
 The existing values in the json will be loaded into a form.
 A user can update those values and a new commit will be added to the PR with the new values.